-The median house price in Stirling is $1.8 million, having surged 30.7% over the past year.
-The current median weekly rent is $970.
-This gives a gross rental yield of approximately 2.8%.
+The median house price in Stirling is $1.6 million, having fallen sharply by 13% over the past year.
+The current median weekly rent is $828.
+This gives a gross rental yield of approximately 2.7%.
 The median monthly mortgage repayment is $2,448.

 Stirling is served by 2 schools, including 2 primary.
 The average ICSEA score is 1136, which is well above the national average of 1,000.
 Public transport access includes 31 bus stops.
 Healthcare facilities include 1 private hospital.
 The crime rate in the Adelaide Hills LGA is below average at 2,674 incidents per 100,000 population.

-From an investment perspective, Stirling offers a gross rental yield of 2.8%, rated as low yield.
-Property prices are above the state median ($1.8M/$950K), placing it in the premium segment.
-The price-to-income ratio of 14.9x is considered stretched.
-House prices have moved +30.7% year-on-year.
+On the investment side, The gross rental yield works out to roughly 2.7%, which reads as low yield.
+Property prices are above the state median ($1.6M/$950K), placing it in the premium segment.
+The price-to-income ratio of 12.9x is considered stretched.
+House prices have moved -13.0% year-on-year.
+Population growth of +1.0% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.